Trade/other name(s): Ellence, Farmorubicin(e), Farmorubicina, Pharmorubicin

 Epirubicin is part of the general group of chemotherapy drugs known as anthracycline antibiotics.
 These drugs slow or stop the growth of cancer cells.

 Tell your doctor…

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

-- If you have any medical conditions such as kidney disease, liver disease (including hepatitis), diabetes, or infections.
-These conditions may require that your medicine dose, regimen, or timing be changed.
+- If you have any other medical conditions such as kidney disease, diabetes, gout, or infections.
+Your doctor may need to monitor you more closely during treatment.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
 This drug may cause birth defects if either the male or female is taking it at the time of conception or during pregnancy.
 Check with your doctor about what kinds of birth control can be used with this medicine.

 - If you think you might want to have children in the future.
 Some drugs can cause sterility.
 Talk with your doctor about the possible risk with this drug and the options that may preserve your ability to have children.

 - If you are breast-feeding.
 It is not known whether this drug passes into breast milk.
 If it does, it may harm the baby.